AY2526S1-CS2113-W14-4/tp/docs/UserGuide.md

 <h4>Notes</h4>
 <ul>
 <li>All field values must adhere to the constraints specified in the <code>add</code> feature.</li>
-<li>If duplicate field values are given, only the last field will be used.
+<li>If duplicate valid field values are given, only the last field will be used.
 <br>
 Example: <code>update 1 company/ABC company/XYZ</code> will update the company of the internship application at index 1 to "XYZ".</li>
 </ul>